 - All Web Security appliances that use these services must be able to connect to them directly over the internet. - By default, communication with file reputation and analysis services is routed through the Management port (M1) on the appliance.
-If your appliance does not route data through the management port, see Routing Traffic to File Reputation and File Analysis Servers Through a Data Interface, page 13-5.
+If your appliance does not route data through the management port, see Routing Traffic to File Reputation and File Analysis Servers Through a Data Interface, page 14-4. - The following firewall ports must be open: